Political Archives Act

 1. Arrange and describe the archives, and correct catalogs.

-2. Inspect the state of the archives' preservation, grade their degree of damage, and repair as necessary.
+2.Inspect the state of the archives' preservation, grade their degree of damage, and repair as necessary.

 3. Digitize and store the archives.

-4. Periodically review the possibility of declassifying or downgrading confidential archives.
+4.Periodically review the declassifying or downgrading classified archives.

-5. Other necessary tasks.
+6. Other necessary matters.

 Article 8

-Where someone has applied to access political archives under the provisions of the preceding paragraph, the NAA shall make them available for viewing, hand-copying, or duplication at a designated location, except under one of the following circumstances:
+Where someone has applied to access political archives under the provisions of the preceding paragraph, the NAA shall make them available for viewing, hand-copying, or duplicating at a designated location, except under one of the following circumstances:

-For any given political archive, the NAA shall prepare and publicly announce a names index of the parties to the subject matter of the archive.
 A party to the subject matter of the archive, or an heir thereof, who believes that either the content of the archive or a statement made in materials pertaining to that party is erroneous or incomplete may furnish relevant documentary evidence and apply to include a supplementary opinion in the archive.

-2. a person has received compensation and had his/her reputation restored pursuant to the provisions of the February 28 Incident Disposition and Compensation Act;
+2.A person has received compensation and had his/her reputation restored pursuant to the provisions of the February 28 Incident Disposition and Compensation Act;

-3. a person has received compensation and had his/her reputation restored pursuant to the provisions of the Compensation Act for Wrongful Trials on Charges of Sedition and Espionage during the Martial Law Period; or
+3.A person has received compensation and had his/her reputation restored pursuant to the provisions of the Compensation Act for Wrongful Trials on Charges of Sedition and Espionage during the Martial Law Period; or

-4. a person has had his/her rights restored pursuant to the provisions of the Act Governing the Recovery of Damage of Individual Rights during the Period of Martial Law.
+4.A person has had his/her rights restored pursuant to the provisions of the Act Governing the Recovery of Damage of Individual Rights during the Period of Martial Law.

 Article 9

-2. Political archives that came into existence less than 30 years shall be provided in accordance with the provisions of paragraph 2 of the preceding article; content that involves matters of personal privacy shall not be provided unless the person in question gives consent, in which case the NAA may provide the archives for viewing, hand-copying, or duplication at a designated location.
+2.Political archives that came into existence less than 30 years shall comply with paragraph 2 of Article 8; content that involves matters of personal privacy shall not be provided unless the persons in question give consent, in which case the NAA may provide the archives for viewing, hand-copying, or duplicating at a designated location.

 Article 10